tableau/Logshark/docs/docs/logshark_plugins.md

 ---
-title: Logshark Plugins and Generated Workbooks
+title: LogShark Plugins and Generated Workbooks
 ---

 In this section: